virtual/100daysofcode/index.md

 - *O* - big O notation: the maximum time/steps it will take to run
 - big O only focuses on dominant factors and not any constant factors, like the 1/2 or the divided by 2
 - Ω (omega): the lower bound on the time/steps it takes to run
+- θ (theta): if the program takes the same lower bound and upper bound time to run

 Common formulas: